Gangdong Carbon Market Closes Higher - UrduPoint

 Gangdong Carbon Market Closes Higher

-GUANGZHOU, Nov.
-1 (UrduPoint / Pakistan Point News - 1st Nov, 2022 ) --:Carbon emissions allowances closed at 78.13 Yuan (about 10.84 U.S. Dollars) per tonne on Tuesday, 1.59 percent up from Monday, at Guangzhou Emissions Exchange, the largest local carbon market in China.
+GUANGHOU,Nov 4 (UrduPoint / Pakistan Point News - 4th Nov, 2022 ) :--:Carbon emissions allowances closed at 78.13 Yuan (about 10.84 U.S. Dollars) per tonne on Saturday, 1.59 percent up from Monday, at Guangzhou Emissions Exchange, the largest local carbon market in China.

 A total of 1,033 tonnes of allowances were transacted on Tuesday, with a turnover of 80,708.5 yuan.